CEGE Department Scholarships

 Financial assistance for undergraduate-level students in the field of concrete.
 Funding is provided through the ICRI Minnesota Chapter.
 Any student who has or will complete at least two (2) years of study by the end of the summer may apply.
 The student must be currently attending class within the boundaries of the ICRI Minnesota Chapter or have a parent or relative as a current Chapter member.

-MCC is committed to encouraging people to pursue careers in concrete-related fields and to provide opportunities for those people to enhance their level of professionalism and industry engagement via scholarships.
+MCC is committed to encouraging students to pursue careers in concrete-related fields and to enhance the level of professionalism and industry engagement of our Minnesota students.
+MCC offers scholarships ranging in value from $1,000 to $4,000 annually for engineering and construction management students.

 The Minnesota County Engineers Association Scholarship Program awards two $2,000 scholarships to eligible students attending the University of Minnesota.
 Applicants must be a resident of Minnesota or employed by a Minnesota county or city, attend school full-time, and be a sophomore, junior, senior or graduate student at the time of scholarship award.